naptedhiraj07/Swiggy-Data-Analysis-Using-Excel/README.md

-Swiggy Data Analysis Dashboard 📊
+Swiggy Data Analysis Dashboard 📊:

-Project Overview
+Project Overview :
 This project involves a comprehensive analysis of Swiggy's sales and performance data using Microsoft Excel.
 The goal was to transform raw data into an interactive dashboard that provides actionable insights into sales trends, customer behavior, and geographic performance.
 The analysis covers a total sales volume of ₹53.01M across 197.43K orders.

-Key Objectives
+Key Objectives:

 Trend Analysis: Tracking Monthly, Weekly, and Daily sales patterns to identify peak performance periods.

 Geographic Insights: Visualizing sales distribution across different Indian states and identifying the top-performing cities.